-Parent Company's Management is responsible for the preparation and contents of the annual financial statements of the Group in accordance with the ESEF Regulation.
+The Company's Management is responsible for the preparation and contents of the annual financial statements in accordance with the ESEF Regulation.

-In addition, the Parent Company's Management is responsible for maintaining an internal control system that reasonably ensures the preparation of annual financial statements without material non-compliance with the reporting requirements of the ESEF Regulation, whether due to fraud or error.
+In addition, the Company's Management is responsible for maintaining an internal control system that reasonably ensures the preparation of annual financial statements without material non-compliance with the reporting requirements of the ESEF Regulation, whether due to fraud or error.

-Parent Company's Management is also responsible for:
+The Company's Management is also responsible for:

-- Publishing to the public of the annual financial statements contained in the Management report in a valid XHTML format as part of the financial reporting process; - Selecting and using XBRL codes in accordance with the requirements of the ESEF Regulation.
+- Publishing to the public of the annual financial statements contained in the Management report in a valid XHTML format as part of the financial reporting process;

+- Selecting and using XBRL codes in accordance with the requirements of the ESEF Regulation.